forgaia/react-dropdown-tree-select/README.md

 Turns the dropdown into a simple, single select dropdown.
 If you pass tree data, only immediate children are picked, grandchildren nodes are ignored.

-⚠️ If multiple nodes in data are selected - by setting either `checked` or `isDefaultValue`, only the first visited node stays selected.
+⚠️ If multiple nodes in data are selected - by setting either `checked` or `IsDefault`, only the first visited node stays selected.

 #### radioSelect